Solar Industries Q3 FY26: Explosive Growth Continues as Profits Surge 41.73% YoY

 RED FLAGS

-• Margin compression below 25% due to raw material inflation or competitive pressures
+• Margin compression below 25% due to raw material inflation or competitive pressure

 The Verdict: Quality Franchise, Patience Required